xanoxt/api-docs/whitepapers/cyber•Chain.md

 A network starts from 100 000 000 tokens

-- Crowdsale - 80%
+- Crowdsale - 70%
-- cyber•Fund reward - 5%
+- cyber•Fund reward - 10%
-- Founders reward - 5%
+- Founders reward - 10%
-- Sharedrop 5% -
+- Sharedrop & License - 5%
-- Development Reserve - 5%
+- Development reserve - 5%

-Than a network prints every block xx tokens ....
+Since inception a network prints 3 CYBER every block.
+Every 1 million block it reduce print rate on 1%.
+Thus starting from ~35% print rate per year inflation begin to reduce gradually until it reach 1%.

-Ther is one problem with proposed incentive structure.
+There is one problem with proposed incentive structure.
 We call it _language incentivization bias_.
 In the core of cyber•chain is quadratic voting.
 System needs it to effectively incentivize participants for quality ranking.
 But that natively leads to weak incentives across different language groups.
 E.g blockchain Golos was deployed as Russian alternative to Steem because Russian posts acquired only 0.2% of rewards though providing 10% of content.
 The idea of deploying cyber•Chain is great if it can be truly global from the start.
-We only way to overcome this bias is a global deployment from day 0, because otherwise we need significantly increase complexity of the reward system.
+The only way to overcome this bias is a global deployment from day 0, because otherwise we need significantly increase complexity of the reward system.
 We offer good incentives for translation of this white paper to 50 languages worldwide as well as call for action to all blockchain communities across the globe.

+Crowdsale will start after 30 day of network launch and will goes 30 days.
+Crowdsale will be capped with 10000 bitcoins without limit in the first day - rush day.
+During crowdsale the following discounts will be applied.

+- 30% in the first rush day
+- 20% from 2 until 15 day
+- 15% from 16 until 18 day
+- 10% from 19 until 21 day
+- 5% from 22 until 24 day
+- 0% from 25 until the end

+All participant will receive CP proportionally to invested bitcoins after discounts.

-## Extensibility - not ready yet
+## Extensibility

 Currently our implementation has the following functionality available for application developers.